Justice minister retracts statement seen as bid to squelch Diet debate on contentious conspiracy bill | The Japan Times

-Justice Minister Katsutoshi Kaneda on Tuesday retracted a statement criticized as intended to suppress parliamentary discussions about a contentious bill being prepared by the Japanese government to criminalize conspiracy to commit terrorism.
+Justice Minister Katsutoshi Kaneda caused a stir on Tuesday after a statement he released the previous day that a contentious bill being prepared by the government to make conspiracy to commit terrorism a criminal offense should be deliberated on after it is submitted to the Diet.

+Since the Diet, especially the budget committee, is allowed to debate any topic on government policies, opposition lawmakers attacked the statement as tantamount to suppressing Diet discussions.

+Kaneda, who retracted the statement on Tuesday, has been having trouble answering questions in the Diet over the yet-to-be drafted bill, causing deliberations to suspend.

+“The minister must have been worried about media reports claiming his remarks (over the bill) have flip-flopped.
+But it only offered opposition parties more ammunition,” said a senior Justice ministry official.

-The statement, which was prepared at his instruction and distributed to the press the previous day, said discussions about the bill should be held at a judicial affairs committee after it is submitted to parliament.
+The statement, which was prepared at his instruction and distributed to the press on Monday, said discussions about the bill should be held at a judicial affairs committee after it is submitted to the Diet.
 Opposition lawmakers have already been asking government officials about the envisioned bill during parliamentary sessions.

+“It can be perceived as obstructing the right to ask questions,” said Wataru Takeshita, Diet affairs chief of the ruling Liberal Democratic Party.
+“He shouldn’t say such a thing.”

 After the opposition criticized the statement, Kaneda retracted it and apologized, saying it was inappropriate.
 “In no way did I mean to demand through the media which subject parliament should debate,” he said at a news conference.